Execution of Clayton Lockett: Criminal history

 In 1992, at the age of sixteen, Lockett pleaded guilty in Kay County to burglary and knowingly concealing stolen property.
 He received a seven-year prison sentence.
 Earlier that year, he pleaded no contest to two counts of intimidating state witnesses.

 While imprisoned at age 16 at the Oklahoma State Penitentiary, a prison for adults, Lockett was gang raped by three adult male prisoners.

 In 1996, Lockett was sentenced to four years in prison for a conviction in Grady County, for conspiracy to commit a felony.

 In June 1999, Lockett kidnapped and shot Stephanie Neiman, a 19-year-old high school graduate, a friend of Lockett's other victims, and a witness to his crimes.
+Neiman was dropping off a friend at a Perry residence on June 3, 1999, the same evening Clayton Lockett and two accomplices decided to pull a home invasion robbery there.
+Neiman fought Lockett when he tried to take the keys to her truck.

+The men had also beaten and kidnapped Neiman's friend along with Bobby Bornt, who lived in the residence, and Bornt's 9-month-old baby.

 He used duct tape to bind her hands and cover her mouth.
 After being driven to a remote area, Neiman stated that she would go to the police as soon as he released her.
 Lockett walked her into a ravine and had his accomplices help her over a barbed wire fence, where Lockett shot her from a distance of approximately six feet with a 1/4-ounce slug from a sawed-off 12-gauge shotgun.
 The impact from the slug tore into her chest and shoulder, knocking her to the ground, then Lockett's gun jammed.
 Lockett then walked back to his vehicle, used a screwdriver to unjam his shotgun, walked back to where Neiman lay, and shot her in the chest at a distance of about two feet.
 That shot also was not fatal.
 Lockett stated, "I ain't going to shoot her again," and instead instructed an accomplice to bury her alive.
 She then died from the wounds.